pothos-dev/apollo-hooks-codegen/README.md

 }
 ```

-You're now ready to set up your ApolloClient.
+We're now ready to set up our ApolloClient.

 ```typescript
 const apolloClient = new ApolloClient({